vionash/SampleDoc/openapi/info-description.md

 This is an **example** Telnyx API document to demonstrate features of the OpenAPI specification.

-# Introduction

-This Telnyx API example is being used to showcase the featureset that could be utilized for doccumenting our API Spec

 # Programmable Video
 ![videoimage](https://images.ctfassets.net/4b49ta6b3nwj/23bHbCnXaqIyiFotrrEgID/aa7a63697af4c85daca91a543f4674c1/Hero_ProgrammableVideo.svg)
 Telnyx Programmable Video allows developers to embed Real Time Media into their web or mobile applications at scale.